MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Challenge types

 The API allows the app to advertise the authentication methods it supports to Microsoft Entra ID.
-To do so, the app uses the `challenge_type` parameter in the it's requests.
+To do so, the app uses the `challenge_type` parameter in the its requests.
 Sign in with mail OTP uses *oob* and *redirect* challenge types as described in [Challenge types](reference-native-auth-email-password.md#sign-in-challenge-types).

 ### Sign-in flow protocol details